 An administrative action may include a decision, or a failure to make a decision, a failure to provide a written statement of reasons for a decision, an act, a failure to do an act, the formulation of a proposal or intention, or the making of a recommendation.

-This complaints process is not about raising a "request for service" or initial operation compliance complaint, these should be made directly to the Council’s customer service team or the relevant Council department.
+This complaints process is not about raising a "request for service", these should be made directly to Council’s customer service team or the relevant Council department.

-If you are dissatisfied with administrative action taken by Council, you are encouraged to complete the Administrative Action Complaint Form and submit to Council via:
+If you are dissatisfied with administrative action taken by Council, you are encouraged to complete the Administrative Action Complaint Form (PDF) and submit to Council via:

 Council’s Administrative Action Complaints Process can be viewed in full Administrative Action Complaints Process [320KB].